douglas86/login/Readme.md

 # Known bugs

--   Screen flashes when you are trying to enter your username or password
 -   It is not saving memories based on the current username
 -   It doesn't print the correct memory for the current username